abdihashii/code-snippet-tool/docs/customer-facing/understanding-our-security.md

 - **True Confidentiality:** Only the people you share the link or password with can see your content.
 No one else.
 - **Protection from Us:** Our team can't access your content for any reason.
 Your privacy is structurally guaranteed.
 - **Protection from Breaches:** In the unlikely event of a server breach, your files would remain safely encrypted and unreadable to attackers.

+This is the foundation of our promise: we can't see your data, and we can't share it with anyone.

 ## The Trade-Offs for a Zero-Knowledge World